salesforcexland/SFCAIntegrations/SFCAADO-CustomTasks/overview.md

 ## Key Features

-- Scans only changed files in PRs (delta scanning)
+- Threshold capabilities for the amount of issues you would accept before failing the build, or any issues above a particular severity
-- Uses the latest version of Salesforce Code Analyzer, currently v5
+- Installs and uses the latest version of Salesforce Code Analyzer, currently v5
-- Outputs results as artifacts (html report and each changed file)
+- Scans only changed files in PRs (delta scanning), using dynamic engine selection of the code-analyzer package
-- Optional PR status check POST onto the PR
+- Outputs results as artifacts (html report and each changed file) for investigation
-- Threshold capabilities for the amount of issues you would accept before failing the build
+- Optional PR status check POST onto the PR for extra visibility

 ## Requirements